Charles Akonnor: International career

 At the international level, he capped for Ghana at the under-20 level, U23 and the senior team.
 At the youth level, he starred for Ghana, and helped them third place during the 1991 African Youth Championship but unfortunately losing out on qualifying for the World Youth Championship.
 Two years later the team returned and this time won 1993 African Youth Championship and qualified for the World Youth Championship.
 The team went on and placed second at the 1993 FIFA World Youth Championship, losing to Brazil by 2–1 in the final after Emmanuel Duah had put Ghana ahead in the first half.
-In the team's route to the final, he scored a goal in their final group stage match Portugal to help them to a 2–0 victory and qualify for the quarter finals.
+In the team's route to the final, he scored a goal in their final group stage match against Portugal to help them to a 2–0 victory and qualify for the quarter-finals.
 Akonnor along with players from that squad like Samuel Osei Kuffour, Mohamed Gargo, Augustine Arhinful, Emmanuel Duah and Stephen Baidoo would later graduate into the senior team to become the core members.

 In July 1996, he was part and served as captain of the 1996 Ghana Olympic squad at the 1996 Summer Olympics.
 The team finished in second place in Group C, but later lost and exit the competition in the quarter-finals after losing Brazil, a match which Akonnor scored the initial equalizer to grant Ghana a 1–1 before half time but lost by 4–2 at the end through a brace from Ronaldo and a goal from Bebeto.

 For the senior team Akonnor would go on and make 51 international caps and later was named captain of the Black Stars following Abedi Pele's retirement.
 However, he would never be recalled again after applying for (and receiving) German citizenship.